awsdocs/amazon-athena-user-guide/doc_source/connectors-opensearch.md

 The Amazon Athena OpenSearch connector enables Amazon Athena to communicate with your OpenSearch instances so that you can use SQL to query your OpenSearch data\.
 This connector works with the Amazon OpenSearch Service or any OpenSearch\-compatible endpoint that is configured with OpenSearch version 7\.0 or higher\.

+**Note**
+Due to a known issue, the OpenSearch connector cannot be used with a VPC\.

 If you have Lake Formation enabled in your account, the IAM role for your Athena federated Lambda connector that you deployed in the AWS Serverless Application Repository must have read access in Lake Formation to the AWS Glue Data Catalog\.

 ## Prerequisites<a name="connectors-opensearch-prerequisites"></a>
 + Deploy the connector to your AWS account using the Athena console or the AWS Serverless Application Repository\.
-For more information, see [Deploying a connector and connecting to a data source](connect-to-a-data-source-lambda.md) or [Using the AWS Serverless Application Repository to deploy a data source connector](connect-data-source-serverless-app-repo.md)\.
+For more information, see [Deploying a data source connector](connect-to-a-data-source-lambda.md) or [Using the AWS Serverless Application Repository to deploy a data source connector](connect-data-source-serverless-app-repo.md)\.
-+ Set up a VPC and a security group before you use this connector\.
-For more information, see [Creating a VPC for a data source connector](athena-connectors-vpc-creation.md)\.

 ## Terms<a name="connectors-opensearch-terms"></a>